Deep Dive Part 2: Cryptographic Receipts and the Evidence Pipeline That Proves What AI Agents Actually Did

 Three implementation details matter here:

 Canonical JSON.
-Standard JSON.stringify() does not guarantee key ordering across environments or runtimes. canonicalJson() produces a deterministically ordered serialization.
+Standard JSON.stringify() does not guarantee key ordering across environments or runtimes. canonicalJson() produces a deterministically ordered serialisation.
 The same manifest data always produces the same bytes, which always produces the same SHA-256 hash.
-Without this, a manifest serialized on one machine might hash differently on another – breaking verification.
+Without this, a manifest serialised on one machine might hash differently on another — breaking verification.
+The general lesson Haber and Stornetta named2: a digital integrity scheme that depends on serialisation order has a covert weakness, because two parties may compute the same logical content into different bytes.

-Path-sorted artifact entries.
+Path-sorted artefact entries.
 The scanArtifacts() function returns entries sorted by file path.
-This ensures that adding or removing files changes the manifest hash in a detectable way, and that the artifact list is stable regardless of filesystem enumeration order.
+This ensures that adding or removing files changes the manifest hash in a detectable way, and that the artefact list is stable regardless of filesystem enumeration order.

 Atomic writes.
 The manifest and its hash file are written atomically.
 An observer cannot read a partially written manifest and compute a hash that does not match the final file.

 The policyDecision field is included in the manifest.
-This means the policy gate outcome – every rejection reason, or the explicit allowed signal – is part of the signed artifact.
+This means the policy-gate outcome — every rejection reason, or the explicit allowed signal — is part of the signed artefact.
 A receipt therefore commits not just to what work was done, but to the fact that the policy gate was passed.

 Cloud KMS Signing